codercowboy/mincomixsite/README.md

 If you don't have a webhost yet, here are some suggestions:

 1. Acquire a domain name from somewhere like [GoDaddy](https://www.godaddy.com/) or [Google Domains](https://domains.google/).
-2. Setup a web hosting account with a webhost such as [DreamHost](https://www.dreamhost.com/) or [Another option listed here](https://www.pcmag.com/article2/0,2817,2424725,00.asp).
+2. Setup a web hosting account with a webhost such as [DreamHost](https://www.dreamhost.com/) or [another option listed here](https://www.pcmag.com/article2/0,2817,2424725,00.asp).
 Be sure your host allows you to upload files directly to their server, and make sure they provide PHP with your hosting plan.

 If you'd like to run mincomixsite on your computer: